St. Thomas’ Day School

 Policies and Procedures

 Allergies are one of the primary health concerns at St. Thomas’ Day School.
 Please make sure that your child’s allergies are listed on the Student Information Forms.
 In the case of food allergies, please indicate whether the allergies are severe or mild.
+ALL children who have a food allergy marked on their Emergency Information Form, must provide their own snack for school parties.
 For those of you who have children with peanut allergies, we are a NUT FREE school.

 Backpacks are one of the tools that we use to help your child learn the responsibility of caring for and locating his or her belongings.
 They are also used for communication between home and school.
-Please use, check and empty daily the folder you are given at open house.
+Please use, check, and empty daily the folder we will be using for communication.
 This folder helps keep papers from getting lost in the backpack.
 Folders are checked daily in each classroom.
-The four and five year old class children are responsible for managing the items in their backpacks independently.
-The mixed aged and two and three day class teachers will assist the children in managing their backpacks.
+The Before Kindergarten class children are responsible for managing the items in their backpacks independently.
+The Beginners and Intermediate class teachers will assist the children in managing their backpacks.
 Art projects, monthly newsletters, notes from your child’s teacher, accident reports and announcements of special events will be sent home in your child’s folder.
 Backpacks should be full size as to accommodate all of your child’s papers and art projects.

 Birthday Parties are a source of great celebration at St. Thomas’ Day School.
-Parents are invited to bring a special snack on or near your child’s birthday.
-All food brought in the school must be store bought, (No homemade treats).
+Parents are invited to send in a special snack on or near your child’s birthday.
+All party food sent into the school must be store bought, (No homemade treats).
 Summer birthdays are celebrated with a “group party” near the end of the year.
-If possible, we ask that school birthday parties be scheduled at 11:30 AM.
-We also ask that parents do not bring balloons to distribute at the party.
+We also ask that parents do not send in balloons or hard candy for party treats.

 Book Clubs St. Thomas’ Day School participates in the preschool division of Scholastic Book Clubs.
 Simply indicate your selection on the order form in the flyers and return the flyers to school with a check made payable to Scholastic Book Clubs, or order online using code HKTLD.
 It is our hope that these reading clubs will encourage us all to read, learn and enjoy good literature!